 I knew that the Neomycin had some potentially harmful side effects and that it wasn’t as safe of an antibiotic as Xifaxan was.

 But, I was getting to the point where I had tried just about everything else and wasn’t sure where to go next.

-So, one round of Xifaxan and Neomycin later and I’m 99% sure my SIBO is no more (I didn’t retest, which is another story for another day).
+So, one round of Xifaxan and Neomycin later and I’m 99% sure my SIBO is no more (I didn’t retest, which I wrote about here).

 But after years of treating, I was finally free of my nagging SIBO symptoms that had started to take over my life!

 Xifaxan and Neomycin are both prescription antibiotics that act in the gut.